-When working with clients as a Life & Business Coach, Corporate Trainer, & Adjunct Instructor, I often have executives, corporations, & clients book a session, come in, or call in who want to
+When working with people in my workshops, I often have executives, corporations, & clients book a session, come in, or call in who want to

 However, once we identify meta-models are not the issue, the first hurdle to overcome for us is to identify whether there is a desire issue (resulting in a negative behavior) which just needs to be reframed & viewed from a different perspective within the individual or group or whether this is an identity issue.
 If you think you might benefit from understanding the difference between a desire issue which drives our behavior or an identity issue which can change everything, this short article may be for you.